krumIO/dependency-analyzer/README.md

 ## Output

-Output is currently a file with the following JSON-formatted structure:
+Output is currently either a file with the following JSON-formatted structure:

 ```
 {